-Almond flour can be a wonderful alternative to wheat and other gluten-containing flours.
-It’s also grain-free (because almonds are nuts), so those who are sensitive to grains or on a gut healing protocol like GAPS can often eat almond flour goods.
+Almond flour is a wonderful alternative to wheat and other gluten-containing flours.
+Almonds are nuts, so it's also grain-free.
+People sensitive to grains or on a gut-healing protocol like GAPS can often eat almond flour goods.

-While many people can eat and enjoy almond flour, it is not for everyone.
-Obviously, those allergic or sensitive to almonds or nuts in general would not be able to tolerate it, and those with oxalate issues would probably be wise to avoid almond flour because it is high in oxalates.
+However, it's not for everyone.
+Obviously, those allergic or sensitive to almonds or nuts in general won't be able to tolerate it.
+And anyone with oxalate issues is wise to avoid almond flour because it is high in oxalates.

-I think this is confusing, because I believe there is a real difference.
-For me, almond meal is coarser and almond flour is more finely ground.
+However, I think this is confusing.
+I believe there is a real difference.
+For me, almond meal is coarser while almond flour is more finely ground.
 I prefer the more finely ground texture of almond flour all around, but especially in baked goods.

-Blanched almond flour is made from almonds without the skins.
-This is what I buy and what I use in all my almond flour recipes.
-Because the skins are removed, there is no phytic acid and the flour does not require any soaking.
-You’ll want to double check before purchasing, but typically the almond skins are removed by steam without the use of any chemicals.
-If they’ve used any chemicals, skip that brand and opt for blanched almond flour which has undergone the steam process only.
+Blanched almond flour comes from almonds without skins.
+I buy and use this in all my almond flour recipes.
+Double check before purchasing that your favorite brand of almond flour has had the almond skins removed by steam — without chemicals.
+If they have used chemicals, opt for blanched almond flour instead!

-If you are modifying a family recipe to use almond flour, you can usually substitute it at a rate of 1:1 with wheat flour and go from there.
-So if you would have used 1 cup of all-purpose flour in your pumpkin muffins, try 1 cup of blanched almond flour instead and see how it goes.
-You might need more almond flour, so increase until you get the right consistency.
-Most often, this method will work nicely.
+If modifying a family recipe to use almond flour, substitute it at a rate of 1:1 with wheat flour and go from there.
+You may need more almond flour, so increase till you get the desired consistency.
+Most often, this method works nicely.

-Keep in mind that almond flour does not contain gluten, so it will not behave the same way as in loaves of bread.
-But, muffins and the like will generally turn out great!
+Keep in mind that almond flour does not contain gluten, so it will not behave the same way in loaves of bread.
+But, muffins and the like generally turn out great!

 My Favorite Almond Flour Recipes